What kind of recordings does the Music Library have?

 Digital or streaming recordings are covered on other pages of this guide - check out the Find streaming audio and Find streaming video pages! - but you can use the University Libraries catalog to search our collections of CDs, DVDs, LPs, and more.

-The easiest way to find physical recordings in the Libraries catalog is to start by using "Advanced Search" - just click the down arrow next to the search box on the Libraries homepage, and choose "Advanced Search" from the list:
+The easiest way to find physical recordings in the Libraries catalog is to start by entering keywords into the search box on lib.umn.edu:

-Using the Material Type menu: This is where you'll find the options to limit your search results to audio recordings or video recordings (in addition to scores and other types of materials):
+Once you see a list of search results, use the Material Type menu to limit your search results to audio recordings or video recordings (in addition to scores and other types of materials), and the Availability menu to limit results to streaming content ("Available online") or physical CDs and DVDs ("Available on Shelf"):

 Once you've found materials in the catalog that you want to access, the next step is use the information in the record to help you locate the items you want.
 Click on the record for the resource you want, scroll down, and you'll find information about where it's located in the form of a call number.
 If the item is a CD or DVD, it will have a call number that includes "CD-" or "DVD-" and a series of numbers.
 LPs and other materials have various types of call numbers.
 Lastly, the catalog can tell you whether an item is available ("Item in place") or unavailable because someone else has it checked out ("On loan").
 All A/V materials are held behind the Music Library circulation desk, so please bring your call number to a member of the Music Library staff and we'll bring your materials to you!